doughoke/nexus-yum-isolated-test/README.md

 ```

 Once inside the container cd to /etc/yum.repos.d
-Back up existing .repo files
+Back up existing .repo files 'mv *repo /tmp'
-Create a new repo file pointing to nexus (note use the sha of the nexus container
+Create a new repo file pointing to nexus (note use the sha of the nexus container - (get that from 'docker ps -a | grep nexus')
+Use the sample-nexus.repo file in the projet and replace <nexus-hash> string with instance id from the previous command.
+Save the .repo file

 ### Step 4 - test it out
 ```